ryancampbell514/HeatSmoothing/README.md

 #### Certification

+As well as computing the certified $`L_2`$ certified radius, our certification code also computed classification and certification times.
 Run `cd certify`.
 To certify the baseline model and our averaged model by running
 ```
 python certify.py --datadir 'WHERE DATA IS STORED' --model-path 'MODEL PATH.pth.tar' --std 0.25 --rule 'top5'
 ```